serso/android-checkout/README.md

 Only one instance of **Billing** should be used in the app in order to avoid multiple connections to the billing service.
-Though this class might be used directly usually it's better to work with [Checkout](https://github.com/serso/android-checkout/blob/master/lib/src/main/java/org/solovyev/android/checkout/Checkout.java) instead.
+Though this class might be used directly it's easier to work with [Checkout](https://github.com/serso/android-checkout/blob/master/lib/src/main/java/org/solovyev/android/checkout/Checkout.java) instead.

 **Checkout** is a middle tier of the library.
 It uses **Billing** in a